d-walden/hello-world/README.md

 Hello,

 My name is David.
-Like shralp?
+I like the outddors...and coding!